 A classic spot for an entertaining meal, Hard Rock Café Orlando will have you ready to rock (and hop!) with an excellent variety of dishes, accompanied by live entertainment.
 Music memorabilia takes center stage with a suit worn by Elvis himself, Buddy Holly’s famous black glasses and much, much more.
 Hard Rock offers standard dishes including scrumptious salads and sandwiches.

 There’s no better way to get in the laid-back Florida spirit than by wasting away in Margaritaville.
 Jimmy Buffett’s restaurant is known for stacked burgers and tropical frozen drinks.
 Stop by the Margaritas To Go Surf Shack beverage window for a marg on-the-fly, or step inside for a tropical dinner and live music.
 This is one of our go-to Universal CityWalk restaurants when we're hopping with folks from out of town!

 NBC Sports Grill & Brew

-Transport yourself to New Orleans at Pat O’Briens, where Cajun favorites are served while dueling pianos are played.
+Transport yourself to New Orleans at Pat O’Briens, serving up Cajun favorites while dueling pianos play.
 Don’t forget to order some crawfish or a Sweet Bag of Beignets for a authentic Louisiana-style meal.
-Gulp down a Hurricane or two for the true experience.
+Gulp down a Hurricane or two for the true experience!

 The Cowfish Sushi Burger Bar